NushaMBZ/aide-memoire/src/site/notes/AGM4367/Q Unit-02 S-07.md

 > What is meant by efficiency and equity in a market?
 >

-1. **Efficiency:** Efficiency in a market refers to the extent to which resources are allocated to maximize overall economic well-being or utility.
-In an efficient market, resources are used in a way that produces the most value, where no one can be made better off without making someone else worse off.
+1. **Efficiency:** Efficiency in a market refers to the extent to which r<mark style="background: #FF5582A6;">esources are allocated to maximize overall economic well-being or utility.</mark> In an efficient market, resources are used in a way that produces the most value, where no one can be made better off without making someone else worse off.
 Efficiency is often categorized into two types:

     - **Allocative Efficiency:** This occurs when resources are allocated to produce the goods and services that consumers value the most.